 The city is involved in ongoing litigation over whether it has the legal authority to remove the statues.
-City Council in favor of removing the Lee statue.
+City Council voted earlier this year in favor of removing the Lee statue.

 “This is a war memorial and the city does not have the right to deface a war memorial,” Miska said.